Confoederatio/Confoederatio-Docs/Projects.md

 All **Confoederatio Projects**, regardless of recent activity, maintenance, updates, or progress are assigned project numbers upon initialisation to help keep track of them.
 Currently, all project numbers are identified by a 4-digit numeric code.
 Legacy duplicates were assigned a prefix `L`.

+> [!NOTE]
+> The following is a partial list.
+You can help by expanding it.

 These project numbers are listed as follows:

 | Project Number | Project                         | Status                                                                |